FBI: No sign of Jimmy Hoffa under New Jersey bridge

 He said the FBI and its contractors did not dig in the exact spot that he had recommended.

-“I’m not thrilled with the result… My impression today was them breaking the bad news to me: Thanks for the tip but this is over.
+“I’m not thrilled with the result. … My impression today was them breaking the bad news to me: Thanks for the tip but this is over.
 That’s my interpretation,” Moldea told The Associated Press.

 Cappola said his father, Paul Cappola, who also worked at the landfill, explained how Hoffa’s body was delivered there in 1975, placed in a steel drum and buried with other barrels, bricks and dirt.